 Is my state expanding Medicaid coverage?

 Some states are expanding their Medicaid programs.
-Others aren’t.
+Others haven’t.
 Your coverage options depend on your state, your income and household size, and other factors.

 To find out if your state is expanding Medicaid, scroll to the bottom of this page and use the “Get state information” menu.